EPK – Levinia

 Mei-tal as their full-time lead guitarist and songwriter, joining forces with Kourt to shape the band’s next chapter through a dynamic and emotionally charged creative partnership.
 Together, the band refined a hybrid metal sound that fuses symphonic grandeur, modern melodic hooks, and raw emotional storytelling.

 Most recently, Levinia has begun working with acclaimed producer Brandon Friesen, who is producing their next four singles.
 This collaboration marks a defining new era for the band, elevating both the sonic depth and production scope of their music while preserving the emotional intensity that defines their identity.
 The upcoming releases promise a darker, more cinematic evolution of Levinia’s signature sound.
-Levinia has also recently welcomed Liam Buckley as their new bassist, adding even more depth and low-end power to their expanding musical landscape.
+Levinia has also recently welcomed Liam Alexander as their new bassist, adding even more depth and low-end power to their expanding musical landscape.
 The band is set to release four powerful singles, each one unfolding as a chapter in their evolving sonic narrative.
 With momentum building, a sharpened creative vision, and a renewed production force behind them, Levinia stands poised to make a lasting impact on the modern symphonic metal scene, and they are only just getting started.

 Levinia: